 Baptist Medical Center is a full-service emergency care facility providing emergency services 24 hours a day.
 Baptist's ER provides care to patients of all ages and those with diagnoses ranging from non-emergent complaints to life threatening conditions.
-All physicians on staff in Baptist's Emergency Department are board-certified specialists in emergency medicine.
+All physicians on staff in Baptist's Emergency Department are specialty-trained in Emergency Medicine.

 Baptist also offers the Cardiac Observation Unit (COU), an eight-bed unit located on the first floor in the Emergency Department, solely designated to provide specialized diagnostic care to patients who come to the ER experiencing chest pain.

-In addition to board certified Emergency Medicine physicians, the emergency department is staffed with certified nurse practitioners, registered nurses, ER/Orthopaedic Technicians, Unit Assistants, Unit Clerks, and X-ray Technicians.
+In addition to specialty-trained Emergency Medicine physicians, the emergency department is staffed with certified nurse practitioners, registered nurses, ER/Orthopaedic Technicians, Unit Assistants, Unit Clerks, and X-ray Technicians.